dyvopes/terraform-modules/gcp/cassandra_cluster/README.md

 ### TODO

 - Cassandra config on input (as variable)
+- Switcher to public/private in provisioner
+- One place to change private/public
 - Node Exporter setup
 - Cassandra Exporter setup
 - Extra Disk with mount on Cassandra data directory